Part III of ‘Why did Hitler declare war on the US?’

 That it still lasted until the 11th of December, up to the declaration of war to the United States, was due to Hitler’s careful preparation for his speech, to which he attached great importance.
 And he wanted to sign the agreement with Japan beforehand, so that Tokyo could not withdraw from the war through a negotiating peace.
 Thus, he declared the war to the United States only when he had the Japanese confirmation document.

-The Americans should have to wage a war on two oceans and this would give Germany the time to break the Russian resistance or to impose a negotiation peace on Stalin at least.
+The Americans should have to wage a war on two oceans, and this would give Germany the time to break the Russian resistance or to impose a negotiation peace on Stalin at least.

 Hitler had already considered the possibility of a failure in the autumn of 1941, when he remarked that the German people, if they did not prove themselves strong enough, deserved to be destroyed by a stronger power.
 He seemed to have recognized at this moment that the total victory in the East had become impossible, and that the war with the USA became inevitable.

-In Washington, Roosevelt could after Pearl Harbor – without meeting any resistance, of course – declare war to Japan at the Congress.
+In Washington, Roosevelt could after Pearl Harbor – without meeting any resistance, of course – declare war on Japan at the Congress.
 His Foreign Minister, Hull, had later looked through, ‘we thought it is necessary that Germany and the other Axis nations would declare war on us by themselves, and we should not do so.’

 The American government could have this certainty because they could read the secret code of the Japanese Embassy and were informed of the modifications of the Three-Party Pact by the negotiations between Tokyo and Berlin.